Moringa (Drumstick) Farming — Superfood Crop Guide

 Height at which to coppice newly planted moringa trees at 3 months — cutting at this height triggers 6–10 lateral branches, maximising pod-bearing surface for years to come

-Varieties for Organic Moringa Farming
+Which Varieties Are Best for Organic Moringa Farming?

 - PKM 1: Developed at TNAU Periyakulam; the most widely grown commercial drumstick variety in India; pod length 45–75 cm; yield 200–250 pods per tree per year; first harvest at 6–8 months; perennial for 5–7 years; suited for Tamil Nadu, Karnataka, Andhra Pradesh